top of page

 Springtime at Mars' South Pole.
 ESA/Mars Express.

 The NASA Mars Sample Return (MSR) program is in jeopardy.
 Congress has rejected the $11 billion price tag (three times the original cost).
 The mission is on the verge of cancellation, putting key geological science and the search for life on Mars on hold.
 One key reason for the cost is the mass of the sample return payload, driving the need for new lander technology and operational complexity.
-While the samples themselves are on the order of 1-2 kg, the mass of the sample return system is significantly higher due to strict rules for planetary protection.
-Complex sterilization, sample containment, quarantines, and special mission ConOps are the state of the art .
-This result is complex onboard handling and sealing systems, and Earth-based sample processing facilities (including sample sterilization before distributing to labs).
+While the samples themselves are on the order of 1-2 kg, the mass of the sample return hardware is significantly higher because complex onboard handling and sealing systems are introduced into the architecture, presented as planetary protection "requirements."
 Each piece of the architecture is consequently heavier and more expensive.

 By pioneering the use of in-situ radioisotope sterilization (within the sample container itself), we propose an innovative solution to planetary protection, which reduces the mass and complexity of the architecture.
 Irradiation sterilization affects organism viability, leaving bulk material largely unaffected (unlike heat/chemical methods).
 On Earth, radioactive sources used for sterilization provide an intense radiation for a short period, “high throughput.”
 However, hundreds of days or more are available for MSR missions, so a source six orders of magnitude smaller (for “low-throughput” sterilization) can enable a simple mechanism to provide robust planetary protection, and potentially sustainable architectures not just for Mars, but across the solar system.